 10.72.10 Procedure for Revisions to the Distribution of Facilities and Administrative (Overhead) Funds.

-At the beginning of each fiscal year, a subcommittee of the Council for Research shall review procedures and distribution of Facilities and Administrative funds (research overhead funds).
-The review shall: a) evaluate the current expenditure and distribution plan with regard to URI's changing needs and resources; b) examine, as desirable, F&A distribution plans at other peer public research institutions; c) produce a report including, as appropriate, any recommendations for changes in distribution to be considered for implementation in the subsequent fiscal year. #12-13--15
+At the beginning of each fiscal year, a Committee for Review of the Distribution of Facilities and Administrative (Overhead) Funds (By-Laws 4.45) shall convene to review procedures and distribution of Facilities and Administrative funds (research overhead funds).
+The review shall: a) evaluate the current expenditure and distribution plan with regard to URI's changing needs and resources; b) examine, as desirable, F&A distribution plans at other peer public research institutions; c) produce a report including, as appropriate, any recommendations for changes in distribution to be considered for implementation in the subsequent fiscal year. #12-13-15, #17-18-23